Highlands & Coast of Vietnam

 We start today with a visit to one of Vietnam's more sobering sites, the My Lai Massacre Memorial.
 It was here that the a tragic event occurred, that once exposed, became a turning point in American public opinion to the American-Vietnam war.
 We continue on along the coast and along the way visit a rice paper maker and a mat weaver.
 Both are traditional forms of village industry that are becoming less common in cities, but here in the village, the skills are still alive.
 We enjoy a lunch of the freshest seafood possible and stay this evening in a pleasant small scale hotel.
 Meals: BLD

 This is possibly the best days riding on the whole trip.
 We start with a visit to a fresh market where the fish come straight out of the South China Sea and into the baskets of this small market.
 As you are interested in their fish, the vendors will be just as interested in you and will be more than happy to pose for a photo, a real novelty in this well off the beaten path location.
 We ride dirt roads through sleepy fishing villages with friendly faces popping out to say hello.
-We then take a boat ride to reach Hoi An, a fitting way to enter this ancient port town.
-Meals: BLD
+We then take a boat ride to reach Hoi An, a fitting way to enter this ancient port town and to conclude our adventure.
+Meals: BL

 What's The Riding Like?